Orange warning: Severe thunderstorms, tornadoes possible as front hits NZ

 It follows a night of thunderstorms across the country on Tuesday.

-There were 525 lightning strikes measured in the South Island and 115 in the North Island.
+There were 640 lightning strikes over the land in the 12 hours to 8.30am.

+"Though the risk of thunderstorms has decreased over the upper North Island they will continue over western regions south of Waitomo during today.
+As each line of showers passes over these regions it will bring another possible flash of lightning, period of flooding and damaging gusts," MetService warned.

+"It's a turbulent start to winter but not a cold one.
+As the low bringing this active weather moves east of the country on Friday, not only will it signal the start of a slow easing trend in the weather but it will bring in cooler air in from the south."